reliantsolutions/hiera-redis/README.md

 :redis:
   :port: 6398
   :host: db.example.com
+  :path: /tmp/redis.sock
 </pre>

+If used, path takes a higher priority over port/host values.

 port will default to 6397 and host will default to 127.0.0.1 if left undefined.